Knowledge VS Wisdom: 5 Differences Between Each

 Wisdom is putting knowledge into practice and learning from the results that you experienced.

 Now, let's revisit the fishing example from above.
-You are pretty confident you have learned all you need to know to fish successfully.
+You are confident you have learned everything you need to know to fish successfully.
 You set out to a local river with your new fishing gear.
 The current is strong, something you hadn't considered.
-The wind is picking up and as you attempt to cast your line, the line tangles and you need to put on a new line.
-You realize it isn't as easy to do as the video made it look.
-After hours of sitting on the shore, you still haven't caught a fish.
+The wind is picking up, and as you attempt to cast your line, the line tangles, and you need to put on a new line.
+You realize it isn't as easy as the video made it look.
+You still haven't caught a fish after hours of sitting on the shore.
 When your fishing pole breaks, you go home.

 Some synonyms for wisdom include caution, experience, foresight, judgment, and prudence.

-They say that knowledge is knowing what to say and wisdom is knowing when to say it.
+They say that knowledge is knowing what to say, and wisdom is knowing when to say it.
 This is a simplified version that shows the difference between the two.
-Let's look at some of the major differences between knowledge vs wisdom.
+Let's look at some of the significant differences between knowledge and wisdom.

 Difference #1: It's All About Perspective